silhavyj/KIV-FJP-compiler/README.md

 ## Grammar

-A more formal way to define the way you should write a program in our programming language could be seen below.
+A more formal way to define how you should write a program in our programming language could be seen below.

 ```
 <program> --> 'START' <block> 'END'